 In a March 2015 survey of North American enterprises, we asked respondents what capabilities they deem important in choosing a UC solution; 79% said the ability to integrate voice with business applications is “very important.”
 It is no longer enough to have a communication tools unified; it’s necessary to bring those tools to individual applications, to launch communication sessions—chat, voice, and video—directly from an address book, for example.
 Having one truly integrated directory to launch calls rather than having to scroll through a list of extensions seems so simple but does not exist for most people.
 And though we have become used to click-to-dial within email or webpages from our mobile devices, the same is not true of our desktops.

-One company’s move toward the cloud UC and Office 365
+One company’s move toward the cloud UC and Microsoft 365

 In moving to the cloud for business applications and UC, Parsons articulated the benefits for Binswanger Glass as fast implementation, ease of deployment, simplification of management and usability for employees, and flexibility to support workers in the office and home employees.
 This matches what we find in surveys.
 In our March 2015 UC survey, 86% of respondents said flexibility was a very important driver for moving to the cloud.